troe27/UU-NGS02/docs/index.md

  - gain increased familiarity with some of the basic data formats and handling them, using simple command line tools.

 ### Task 1:
-SSH into Rackham and request a interactive session, like you did yesterday.
+SSH into Pelle and request a interactive session, like you did yesterday.

 <details><summary>tips</summary>